circonus/docs/content/irondb/getting-started/configuration.md

 This is the upper bound on whether a metric will be considered as a "latest value" candidate.
-By default if a metric timestamp is more than 4 hours in the future, it will be ignored for consideration as a replacement for the lastest value.
+By default if a metric timestamp is more than 4 hours in the future, it will be ignored for consideration as a replacement for the latest value.
 These values are only updated at ingestion time.

 This value can be from 0s (ignore any future timestamps) to 4h (maximum).